zerosync/zerosync.github.io/README.md

 Project website
 ==================

-The project website is build using awestruct with markdown.
-A further version might use asciidocter instead.
+The project website is build using awestruct with asciidoctor.

 ## Run